jessp01/zml/README.md

 ### Example

-See the [examples dir](./examples) for sample input files.

-For example, running the below command with this input:
+Running the below command with this input:
 ```
 title: Sequence Diagram
 Alice->>John: Hello John, how are you?